aardappel/lobster/docs/source/language_reference.md

 This style of syntax is intended to make each function that takes a function as argument (a *higher order function*) have the convenient syntax of a control structure, since that's what those functions usually are meant to be anyway.
-In fact, Lobster does not have built-in control structures as part of the language, `for` and `if` are examples of built-in functions, and have no different syntax from any such function the user could define.
+In fact, Lobster's  built-in control structures `if` `for` and `while` are actually parsed just like any other function, and have no special syntactical status (you'll notice they're not part of the language grammar above).

 As an example of how to pass more than one function value, let's see an example for `if`: